kimdoh/id_proto/week4/nextsteps.md

 ###Next Steps
 ---

 Much was accomplished [this week](readme.md).
 Our grid system was built, tested, and improved with responsive styles.
-And, we've brought in visual design.
+And, we've brought visual elements into our designs through imagery and css properties.

 Next week, Javascript instruction will begin, allowing the design of dynamic content and interactive elements.
 In preparation for that, we need a few things in place.